 FENC ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of April 11, 2022 in the Class Action Filed on Behalf of Fennec Pharmaceuticals Inc. Shareholders

-NEW YORK, March 8, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Fennec Pharmaceuticals Inc. (NASDAQ: FENC) alleging that the Company violated federal securities laws.
+NEW YORK , March 15, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Fennec Pharmaceuticals Inc. (NASDAQ: FENC) alleging that the Company violated federal securities laws.

 Class Period: May 28, 2021 to November 26, 2021